The Complete Overview of DevOps Cloud Native Tools Landscape

 Fortunately, the Cloud Native Computing Foundation (CNCF) is helping to standardize the cloud native space and making cloud native more accessible.
 Their Cloud Native Landscape interactive map provides us with a list of tools and services that enable cloud native computing.
 Here, we’ll take that a step further and break down each section of the current cloud native landscape.
 By the end of this piece, you should have a firm grasp of the different aspects of cloud native computing, as well as an understanding of many of the most popular tools to implement them.

-What is cloud native and how does its
+What is cloud native and how does its landscape look like?

 One of the more admirable things the CNCF has done is give the term “cloud native” an authoritative definition.
 It should help us avoid much of the ambiguity surrounding other terms commonly used in the industry, such as the confusion around the differences between DevOps and Agile.
 To paraphrase the CNCF, cloud native tech enables organizations to build and run apps in a scalable and dynamic way.
 Technologies like containers, microservices, immutable infrastructure, and declarative APIs are important parts of cloud native.